cjnjuwhy/pytorch_imagenet/README.md

 - PyTorch models for imagenet classification.
 - These models can be utilized as pre-training models for other computer vision tasks.
+- Training with the nets provided by models/net_factory.py(self-define & in torch models)

 ## Training results